 - Chill your scones in the freezer before baking.
 Chilling the scones in the freezer for at least 30 minutes before baking lets them firm up and helps the gluten relax.
 This also helps keep the butter cold, which enhances those beautiful layers.

 - Drizzle the glaze on the scones while they're still a bit hot.
 Don't drizzle the glaze immediately after the scones come out of the oven, but don't wait too long either.
 If the scones are still a bit warm, they will soak up the glaze and taste just that much more delicious.
+I usually like to let the scones cool for 5-10 minutes before glazing.

-Common Questions About These Scones
+Common Questions About This Recipe

 While you can cut the butter into the dry ingredients with a mixer, I personally recommend using a pastry cutter.
 If you don’t have one on hand, you can use a fork instead, but it will take a bit longer.
-Simply press the pastry cutter into the butter chunks, cutting the butter, and wipe the cutter every so often.
+Simply press the pastry cutter into the butter chunks, cut the butter, and wipe the cutter every so often.

 To achieve that perfect snickerdoodle flavor, these scones have cream of tartar, which provides a distinct tang.
 The cinnamon-sugar mixture sprinkled on top also makes them taste like snickerdoodles, as well as the cinnamon glaze.